TLPI® mounted next to a green stoplight and a straight or turn lane sign

 While TLPI® and LPIs prove to be formidable tools for pedestrian safety, it’s crucial to acknowledge that the effectiveness of an LPI for visually impaired pedestrians hinges on its integration with an Accessible Pedestrian Signal (APS).
 The 11th edition of the Manual on Uniform Traffic Control Devices (MUTCD) states, “if a leading pedestrian interval is used without accessible features, pedestrians with vision disabilities might begin crossing at the onset of the vehicular movement when vehicle operators are not expecting them to begin crossing.”
 This would provide the opposite of the intended result of the LPI.

-Beyond the use of TLPI® and LPI cohesively, there exist additional layers of there are other safeguards that can significantly enhance safety outcomes.
+additional layers exist beyond the cohesive use of TLPI® and LPI, and other safeguards can significantly enhance safety outcomes.
 Research substantiates the effectiveness of supplementary lighting in mitigating both vehicle and pedestrian collisions.
 Diverse lighting options, ranging from overhead illumination to in-roadway lighting, offer tailored solutions based on the specific environmental context.
 While in-roadway lighting might not universally address every setting, its deployment in suitable environments can be instrumental.

 Moreover, the incorporation of raised crosswalks represents another safeguard in select scenarios.
 When coupled with TLPI®, this combination becomes a formidable deterrent against collisions.
 The TLPI® flashing sign not only captures the attention of drivers, but the presence of raised crosswalks compels them to navigate more cautiously, contributing to collision prevention.
 Notably, raised crosswalks elevate the visibility of pedestrians in the driver’s line of sight.